IfeoluwaAkin/alx-pre_course/README.md

-I will pass and become a software guru.
+I will pass and become a software guru